Nabin0727/webserver/readme.md

      - Removes the leading `/`
      - Tries to `open()` the file
      - Uses `sendfile()` to stream file content directly to client
-   - If the file doesn't exist, responds with a basic 404 HTML page
+   - If the file doesn't exist, it responds with a basic 404 HTML page

 4. **Looping**:
    - Repeats the above for every new client connection